liquidlight/deployer-typo3-ci/README.md

 # Liquid Light Deployer

-This package is used by Liquid Light to deploy TYPO3 websites via Gitlab CI.
+This package is used by Liquid Light to deploy TYPO3 websites via CI - specifically Gitlab.

 ---

 It is best used within Gitlab CI as it can utilise several environment variables.

 The basis for this is [PHP Deployer](https://deployer.org/), however a lot of functionality comes from [deployer-extended-typo3](https://github.com/sourcebroker/deployer-extended-typo3) and it's many meta-packages.